memgraph/docs/mage/query-modules/python/igraphalg.md

 #### Input:

-* `source: Vertex` ➡ Source node from which the maximum flow is calculated
+* `source: Vertex` ➡ Source node from which the maximum flow is calculated.
-* `target: Vertex` ➡ Sink node to which the max flow is calculated
+* `target: Vertex` ➡ Sink node to which the max flow is calculated.
-* `capacity: string (default="weight")` ➡ Edge property which is used as the flow capacity of the edge
+* `capacity: string (default="weight")` ➡ Edge property which is used as the flow capacity of the edge.

 #### Output: